Jaibroo/cse15l-lab-reports/labreport1.md

 ```
 ssh
 ```
-+ the:
+along next to it the email that you created above:
 ```
 cs15lsp23xx@ieng6.ucsd.edu
 ```
-The email that you created from above so that it should look like this in the terminal:
+It should look like this in the terminal:

 ![Image](accnt15.png)